Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 Who would name their baby all of that!?

-… a rank (Freiherr, meaning Free Lord – a nobleman, free to own land) …
+… a rank (Freiherr – Free Lord, or Baron: a nobleman free to own land,

-… a nobiliary particle (“von,” that signifies belonging to an old and noble clan) …
+… a nobiliary particle (“von,” that denotes belonging to an old and noble clan)

 lined up on a birth certificate